JvanKatwijk/qt-dab/README.md

 Step 1
 -----------------------------------------------------------------

 - :information_source:  In the repository, the sources for the current Qt-DAB version (6.9.3) are in the directory "qt-dab".
-All sources and include files are found in subdirectories of the subdirectory "sources",
+All sources and include files are found in subdirectories of the subdirectory "sources".
+The repository contains a file "structure.md" in which the structure is explained.

 The directory "qt-dab" contain a *.pro file with configuration information for use with *qmake*, and a *CMakeLists.txt* file with configuration information for use with *cmake*.